pragyabeep/Task-Management-App/readme.md

 ## Overview

 TaskFlow is a modern, full-stack project and task management application designed to help teams collaborate, track progress, and stay productive.
-With an intuitive interface and comprehensive features, TaskFlow makes project management simple and efficient..
+With an intuitive interface and comprehensive features, TaskFlow makes project management simple and efficient

 ## 🛠️ Tech Stack